dop251/goja/README.md

 This project was largely inspired by [otto](https://github.com/robertkrimen/otto).

+Minimum required Go version is 1.14.

 Features
 --------

- * Full ECMAScript 5.1 support (yes, including regex and strict mode).
+ * Full ECMAScript 5.1 support (including regex and strict mode).
  * Passes nearly all [tc39 tests](https://github.com/tc39/test262) tagged with es5id.
 The goal is to pass all of them.
 Note, the last working commit is https://github.com/tc39/test262/commit/1ba3a7c4a93fc93b3d0d7e4146f59934a896837d.
 The next commit made use of template strings which goja does not support.
  * Capable of running Babel, Typescript compiler and pretty much anything written in ES5.
  * Sourcemaps.